DavidGraber/FunctionalHomologyWorkshop/project2/instructions.md

 This project focuses on similarity detection within the CATNIP train and test dataset (https://chemrxiv.org/engage/chemrxiv/article-details/670c192f51558a15eff5c275).
 You will perform the following steps:
 - **Clustering:** You will cluster the enzyme-substrate pairs to find out which enzyme accepts which substrates.
-- **Visualization:** These networks will be visualized higlighting train or test datapoints and the diversity of catalyzed reactions (e.g. Chlorination).
+- **Visualization:** These networks will be visualized highlighting train or test datapoints and the diversity of catalyzed reactions (e.g. Chlorination).
-- **Tanimoto similarity calculation:** To identify potential train-test dataleakage, you will calculate a pairwise tanimoto similarity matrix that shows chemical similarity of all vs. all substrates.
+- **Tanimoto similarity calculation:** To identify potential train-test data leakage, you will calculate a pairwise tanimoto similarity matrix that shows chemical similarity of all vs. all substrates.
-- **Dataleakage detection:** To visualize potential train-test dataleakage, you will plot heatmaps of ligand similarity and count the occurence of similar train-test pairs for different reactions.
+- **Data leakage detection:** To visualize potential train-test data leakage, you will plot heatmaps of ligand similarity and count the occurrence of similar train-test pairs for different reactions.

 ## Key Concepts